Biology of orchid seed germination

 mature Phaius tankervilleae capsule

-In nature the embryos swell a little bit but they will not form a seedling unless they are infected by a symbiotic fungus (mycorrhizal fungus) which supplies them with sugar and nutrients.
-As soon as the symbiosis is established each embryo becomes a little "ball" which is called protocorm.
+In nature, when a seed land on a wet piece of bark, the embryo swell a little bit but it will not form a seedling unless it gets infected by a symbiotic fungus (mycorrhizal fungus) which supplies the embryo with sugar and nutrients.
+As soon as the symbiosis is established, the embryo becomes a little "ball", which is called protocorm.
 These protocorms turn green after a while and the first leaf and roots appear.
 From this stage the seedlings can live without the symbiotic fungus because the photosynthesis is active.

 Encyclia vespa protocorms